nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

  **`add Buy milk p/1 s/04/05/2017 d/09/06/2017`**<br>
  **`add Call milkman p/1 s/05/05/2017 d/08/07/2017`**

-You can now sort the tasks by name using either one of the following commands:<br>
+Sort the tasks by name using either one of the following commands:<br>

 * **`sort n`**
 * **`s n`**